epw/consensus/consensus_voices.md

 ## Before the First Session

+\begin{Player}

+If you're interested in playing Consensus, you likely have some ideas that you'd like to see in a story about Mages.
+This is great!
+Keep those in mind.
+But, don't come with a character concept you're married to.
+Let the details be worked out at the first session, when you're hearing from all the other players.
+Likewise, if you don't have many ideas, you can check out our own inspirations in {{linkthe Ludography}}, but don't stress about it.
+You'll be able to get ideas and bounce things off your fellow players, and the game will guide you through the rest.

+Oh, and get a couple of dice to bring to the first session.
+The ones with six sides and pips.
+Or numbers if you prefer.

+\end{Player}

+\begin{MC}

 Make sure you have all the materials needed for play.
 A printout of each of the playbooks, a few copies of the basic moves sheet, an MC sheet, a copy of the Forces sheet, as well as the Internal Forces and Consensus Forces sheet.
 Read through the playbooks and basic moves if you haven’t already, they form the core of the game.
-You’ll also need a couple of dice.
-The ones with six sides and pips.
-Or numbers if you prefer.
+Maybe bring a few pairs of dice in case any players forgot them.

 Read through this whole book.
 You don’t have to memorize it, but at least skim the parts about the different character playbooks, and read the rest with as much attention as you can spare.
 You’ll want to familiarize yourself with the process of creating Forces, but do not begin to create them.
 Not even one.

 You can also start to come up with some ideas for fantastic imagery to use, settings, themes, descriptions and the like, but don’t commit yourself to any plot, storyline, or even make any characters before the game.
 You’ll see why as you start to play, this is a collaborative effort, and the game is so much more fun when you can take those ideas and run with them.

+\end{MC}

 ## Character Creation